CIBC-Internal/python/Doc/library/csv.rst

 .. method:: DictWriter.writeheader()

-   Write a row with the field names (as specified in the constructor).
+   Write a row with the field names (as specified in the constructor) to the writer's file object, formatted according to the current dialect.
+Return the return value of the :meth:`csvwriter.writerow` call used internally.

    .. versionadded:: 3.2
+   .. versionchanged:: 3.8
+      :meth:`writeheader` now also returns the value returned by the :meth:`csvwriter.writerow` method it uses internally.

 .. _csv-examples: